geekscrapy/binGraph/README.md

   --format png          Graph output format
   --figsize # #         Figure width and height in inches --dpi 100             Figure dpi
-  -v, --verbose         Print debug information to stderr
+  --showplt             Show plot interactively (disables saving to file) -v, --verbose         Print debug information to stderr
 ```

+## Binary Entropy - bin_ent
-**Binary Entropy** - bin_ent - Shows the entropy over certain sized chunked samples of the binary file.
+Shows the entropy over certain sized chunked samples of the binary file.
 The sample size is scaled to the ```--chunks``` option (defaults to 750).
 More chunks give mode detail, but can get messy!
 The ```--ibytes``` option provides a method to highlight certain bytes and their occurence within that sample set.
 This often has direct reflection to why entropy goes up or down - lots of 0's?
 Entropy goes down, and 0's go up!

 ![Binary entropy graph](example-bin_ent.png "Binary entropy graph - from PE executable")
 !MALWARE!
 Sample from: https://cape[.]contextis[.]com/file/CAPE/9472/ad5a729e7c4047c946601e5533b1dfa3983a0d84da61b743dda1ca3b1c956ec5/